JakubDziworski/JakubDziworski.github.io/_posts/2016-05-14-spock-cheatsheet.md

 In my opinion the most important responsibility of the test is to be as most readable as possible.
 Business changes to the project are introduced all the time.
-If we change something in the application we have to change test too (unless you're applying open-closed principle, which I've never heard of anyone successfully adapting it :D).
+If we change something in the application we have to change test too (unless you're applying open-closed principle, which I've never heard of anyone successfully adapting :D).
 If tests are hard to read there's a big problem.

 On the other hand - it's just my opinion, who am I to judge?
 Do you feel similar about this topic or is it just me?
 If you disagree, or have some objections leave a comment!